helmilyn/helmilyn.github.io/_portfolio/_ui-ux-design/walkaware.md

 When the user completes a whole month of walking and reflecting, **they unlock new companions**.
 They can either put them aside or switch their companion.
 Each animal has their **own personality**.

-In addition, the user can always easily change their daily goal to fit their needs.
+In addition, the user can always easily change their daily goal to fit their&nbsp;needs.

 ![](/assets/img/walkaware/walkaware-6.jpg)